-Since most everyone these days seems to check their email on their phone, and uses laptops and tablets to complete work remotely—as well as in the office—companies must have a robust and failproof security policy as well as measures in place, in the event of a security breach.
-What is the future trending toward in terms of what are considered minimum security protocols now and what will become standard in the future?
+Since most everyone these days seems to check their email on their phone and uses laptops and tablets to complete work remotely—as well as in the office—companies must have a robust and failproof security policy as well as measures in place, in the event of a security breach.
+What is the future trending toward in terms of what is considered minimum security protocols now and what will become standard in the future?

-1. Authentication Capabilities
+1. Authentication capabilities

 Although it may seem to be the stuff of movies, biometric authentication is becoming an option for more mobile devices than ever before, making it feasible that this kind of personalized verification will be available for both BYOD and in-house corporate devices in the not-too-distant future.

 However, some argue that two-factor authentication is superior to biometrics—and, of course, one of the factors could be biometric in nature, like a fingerprint.
-Having access require a password as well simply strengthens the security of the given device, rendering it closer to fail safe.
+Having access requires a password as well simply strengthens the security of the given device, rendering it closer to fail safe.
 Moreover, there should be a number of passwords required to even access the mobile device, let alone a particular email server or work-related program on that device.
 Passwords should also have strong requirements—such as at least three special characters—as well as regular updates.

-2. VPN Encryption
+2. VPN encryption

 All information that is accessible remotely should be encrypted—just as it is on-site.
 To this end, a Virtual Private Network (VPN) is key.
 Especially if you work remotely and regularly utilize public WiFi networks, you’ll want to make sure your data is encrypted.
 Part of the reason for this is that public Wi-Fi is a favorite access point for hackers, who regularly employ tactics such as ghost phishing in order to capture private data.